StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_andnot.md

 ## Description

-Calculates the set after lhs minus rhs, and return the new bitmap.
+Returns bitmap values that exist in `lhs` but do not exist in `rhs`, and returns the new bitmap.

 ## Syntax